Wide Reads

 Context: Walton elaborates on his specific vision of the ideal friend he's never found

-Walton's criteria reveal his impossible standards—gentle yet courageous, cultivated yet broad-minded.
-He's looking for a perfect match rather than accepting imperfect connection.
-This pattern of seeking ideal companionship while rejecting available relationships traps many ambitious people in isolation.
+Walton's criteria reveal impossible standards: gentle yet courageous, cultivated yet broad-minded.
+He's looking for a perfect match rather than accepting imperfect connection, which traps many ambitious people in isolation.

 In Today's Words: